 Dip slip (assumed to be net slip in this instance), as well as horizontal and vertical displacement are calculated automatically in this step (Thompson et al., 2002).
 The advantage of this step is that multiple transects, faults, and uncertainties in input parameters are analyzed simultaneously.
-If the hanging wall and footwall strain marker surfaces are not parallel, the dip slip calculation requires a knowledge of the position or projection of the fault tip onto the scarp.
+If the hanging wall and footwall strain marker surfaces are not parallel, as is commonly the case, the calculated vertical separation is a function of horizontal distance to the fault and the dip slip calculation requires a knowledge of the position or projection of the fault tip onto the scarp.
 A line fit to the scarp face contains all possible points for the intersection of the fault tip and scarp.
 The amount of dip slip is then split into two parts: the distance from the footwall projection up to this point and the distance from the hanging wall down to this point.

 Additional input parameters are first defined, including fault dip and intersection with the scarp distributions and geologic age distributions, if available (Fig. 1).
 Fault dip and uncertainty therein are determined through direct measurement from outcrops, nearby paleoseismic trenches, or by estimating from geomorphic expression.
 A range of probability density functions (PDFs) can be assigned for fault dip as well as uncertainty of where the fault projects onto the scarp.
 For example, in our case study below, we chose a trapezoidal distribution for fault dip centered around the most probable dip values and a uniform distribution for the geologic age since only a minimum and maximum age are given for surfaces.
-Normal distributions for both parameters could have also been chosen.
-The user would signify this option (see the User Manual, which is included as a supplement to the manuscript).
+Normal distributions for both parameters could've also been chosen.
+The user would simply signify this option (see the User Manual, which is included as a supplement to the manuscript).
 If the user was interested in defining separate input values for different combinations of fault scarps, the user would manually define these values for each iteration and run the code more than once.

-The code calculates the net dip-slip component, as well as the vertical separation and horizontal extension, as stated above.
+The code conducts a calculation for the net dip-slip component, as well as the vertical separation and horizontal extension, as stated above.
 Geologic age data can be used to define an age distribution for the geologic surface in question and thus slip rates can be conveniently calculated.

-The Monte Carlo approach to calculating slip statistics relies on repeated random samples from the PDFs of the input parameters to obtain numerical results and generate histograms with 95 percent confidence intervals for the slip statistics from multiple uncertain estimations.
+The Monte Carlo approach to calculating slip statistics relies on bootstrapping repeated random samples from the PDFs of the input parameters to obtain numerical results and generate histograms with 95 percent confidence intervals for the slip statistics from multiple uncertain estimations.

 Plots of slip distributions for each fault profile are displayed as output, so the user can easily visually analyze for anomalies in the dataset (Fig. 3).
 Lastly, the script outputs a CSV file for each group of faults analyzed simultaneously.
 This can be useful if the user wants to categorize data based on spatial or temporal differences; this was useful in determining displacements on different geologic surfaces, corresponding to different geologic ages, separately.
-The table also includes a column for cumulative statistics for each group of faults analyzed simultaneously.
-This was useful for automatically calculating the near-surface horizontal extension rate across the Taupo Volcanic Zone in our case study.

-140 4 Display data in GIS
+5 Display Data in GIS